Homemade Wor Wonton Soup in a bowl with writing

 Wontons

-• Place 1 teaspoon filling in the center of a wonton wrapper.
-Moisten the edges and fold in half to create a triangle.
+• Place 1 teaspoon filling in the center of each wonton wrapper.
+Dip your finger in a little bit of water and lightly moisten the edges of the wonton wrapper.
+Fold it in half diagonally to create a triangle.
 Moisten the two longer tips and bring together.
 Press together.

 • Bring broth to a boil.
-Add soy sauce, sesame oil, ginger, carrots and celery.
-Let boil 2 minutes.
+Add soy sauce, sesame oil, ginger, garlic and firmer vegetables like carrots and celery.
+Simmer for 2 minutes.

 Nutrition Information